 - Now scroll through the list of already posted issues and feature lists.

-If you find one similar to yours already listed there, then there’s no need to create a duplicate one.
+If you find one similar to yours already listed there, there’s no need to create a duplicate one.
 Rather consider interacting with those ones themselves.

 - Click on the